SimonZhan-code/SimonZhan-code.github.io/_pages/about.md

 ## Research Statement

-My research lies at the intersection of Reinforcement Learning and Formal Methods, developing principled approaches to ensure safety, robustness, and verifiability in embodied cyber-physical systems.
-I focus on integrating formal verification techniques with learning-based control to provide guarantees while maintaining adaptability and performance.
-My work spans safe reinforcement learning with constraint satisfaction, delay-aware optimization under uncertainty, model-based approaches for certified learning, and neurosymbolic methods that combine symbolic reasoning with neural computation to achieve interpretable and verifiable intelligent systems.
-And my research has resulted in publications in some top tier conference such as ICML, NeurIPS, ICCPS, L4DC, FM, RV, IROS, etc.
+My research bridges reinforcement learning and formal methods to make embodied cyber-physical systems safe, robust, and verifiable.
+I combine formal verification with learning-based control to obtain machine-checkable guarantees without sacrificing adaptability or performance.
+Current threads include constraint-satisfaction–based safe RL and runtime certification; delay-aware decision making under uncertainty; model-based, certificate-driven learning; and neuro-symbolic techniques that couple logical reasoning with deep models for interpretable policies.
+This agenda targets trustworthy autonomy at scale and has led to publications in venues such as ICML, NeurIPS, ICCPS, L4DC, FM, RV, and IROS.

 ## News